5 Tips For Starting a Business With Friends

 Put it this way: while you’re all partners and have a say on how the business will be run, someone should be assigned to have the final say on certain matters.
 Or you could all agree on a method to make a fair decision when everyone is disagreeing with each other.
-You may have been the closest of friends for 30 years, but placing your job distinctions in writing from the get-go will help avoid serious conflict in the future.
+You may have been the closest of friends for the last decade, but placing your job functions in writing from the get-go will help avoid major conflicts in the future.

 2. Decide how conflicts and disagreements are handled.